 Creating A Password-Protected WordPress Site

-- Step One: Let us start with logging into your WordPress account and heading over towards your dashboard.
+- Step One: Let us start with logging into your WordPress account and heading over toward your dashboard.

 - Step Two: Go to posts and click on all posts.

-- Step Three: Click on Edit on a specific post or a page.
+- Step Three: Click on Edit on a specific post or page.

 - Step Five: Enter a password.

 - Step Six: Publish your newly protected page onto your WordPress site.

 With these steps, your WordPress page has become password protected from now how do I create a password-protected web page?
 To

 - Step One: Click on pages on the left-hand side of the editor in the dashboard.